top of page

 AB 396

-Title/Summary- Rental units
+Title/Summary- Rental units Support (with reservations as noted)

 Directs large municipalities to create an ordinance authorizing owners to add an "accessory dwelling unit" (ADU) to residential property, add a second ADU, permit rental of ADUs, and established regulations.

 For HOA unit owners, under current law (NRS 116.335) unless an HOAs declaration prohibits/restricts rental/easing of units, the HOA could not adopt a rule/restrictions prohibiting this ability.
-If an HOA's declaration authorizes prohibitions/restrictions/limits on owner renting or leasing a unit, the bill allows amendments and/or adoption of restrictive rules and regulations to the extent (I read as only if) or limited to those) reasonably related to "meet lender or insurance underwriting requirements" and end the grandfather provision typically available to current units owners (NRS 116.2117(6)).
+If an HOA's declaration authorizes prohibitions/restrictions/limits on owner renting or leasing a unit, section 9 of the bill allows amendments and/or adoption of restrictive rules and regulations to the extent (I read as only if, or limited to those) reasonably related to "meet lender or insurance underwriting requirements" and end the grandfather provision typically available to current units owners (see NRS 116.2117(6)).
 Transient lodging (read AirBnB type units) will be held to the above criteria.
-The bill addresses termination of an HOA (NRS 116.2117), requires the HOA's provide proof of insurance in resale package, and increases the max administrative fine to $5,000.
+I recommend the following article on HOA rentals by HOPB (Homeowners Protection Bureau, LLC), a private organization.

 AB 478

 Title/Summary- Related to construction.
-Neutral
+Support

 During an Assembly Government Affairs hearing held March 19th, it was discussed as BDR